‘Shark Tank’ Star and Lowes Launch Home Improvement Competition

 From specially designed hauling handles to an innovative soil testing system, hundreds of small business owners competed to be featured online and in Lowe's stores.
 Here are the five finalists ... and the winner.

 More than 1,300 participants competed in Lowe’s first virtual pitch program aimed at supporting small business owners and entrepreneurs with home improvement products.
 The competition, “Making It… With Lowe’s” was hosted by Daymond John, star of Shark Tank, and had a similar feel to the popular ABC television show.
 Of the 1,300 submissions, roughly 400 products were evaluated before being narrowed down.

 A panel of top Lowe’s executives, including CEO Marvin Ellison, gathered to hear pitches and ultimately choose which products they would feature in stores and display online at lowes.com.
 Five products were pitched, with three elimination rounds to eventually select a winner.
 All finalists were awarded grants of varied values.
-See some of the other inventors we’re thankful for.

 Here are the final five products: